Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Introduction_To_Dapps/Introduction_To_Dapps_Slides.md

 <br/>

-- Web extensions inject an interface into window.injectedWeb3, and keyed with an id.
+- Web extensions inject an interface into window.injectedWeb3, and keyed with an id
 <!-- .element: class="fragment" -->
-- Dapps can communicate with extensions by interacting with window.injectedWeb3 once it has been injected.
+- Dapps can communicate with extensions by interacting with window.injectedWeb3 once it has been injected
 <!-- .element: class="fragment" -->
-- Commonly used with Chrome / Brave browsers.
+- Commonly used with Chrome / Brave browsers
 <!-- .element: class="fragment" -->

 </pba-col>